 «Sharon Reilly is a leading practitioner in the space after more than 30 years’ experience in the field.
 Her internationally focused practice offers a wealth of knowledge on matters relating to restructuring and business transfers»

-The notion of insubordination in the context of the employment relationship Case ref: Court of Cassation, labour section, order no. 13411 of July 1st, 2020…
+Luncheon vouchers are not part of the remuneration in the strict sense of the term Case ref: Court of Cassation, Employment Section Order no. 16135 of 28 July 2020…